 Difference Between Cloud Computing and Data Analytics

 Cloud computing refers to the delivery of IT as a service from data centers.
 The word cloud is used as a metaphor to represent the internet due to its vast resource repository and information to suit different user needs.
-Resources in the cloud include servers, bandwidth, network, storage, etc. along with software and OS platforms.
+Resources in the cloud include servers, bandwidth, network, storage, etc., along with software and OS platforms.
 Cloud makes IT resources available as a utility, which is similar to the power utility we have in our homes.
-The concept of cloud computing is derived from computing architectures such as grid computing and virtualization in combination to provide utility service computing.

-Cloud involves centralization of resources (hardware and software) which are made available as a service.
+Cloud involves the centralizing of resources (hardware and software) made available as a service.
 Cloud services are provided by a cloud service provider (CSP).
 Some examples of CSPs are Amazon Web services, Microsoft Azure, Google, IBM, etc. Consumers/Users are billed based on each resource consumed and for the resource availed over time.
-Clouds have many advantages which make it the most ideal option for organizations, big or small.
+Clouds have many advantages, which make them the ideal option for organizations, big or small.
 Some of the characteristics of clouds include,

 - Scalability, availability, reliability, and robustness